openlibraryenvironment/mod-rs/README.md

 mod-rs - Providing Resource Sharing Capabilities

+** Notice ** Found an issue with the integration test runner where the hibernate session is not cleanly shut down.
+Please run integraiton tests one-by-one as in the Integration Tests section below until this is resolved.

 # I'm a front end developer - what resources are available?

 mod-rs is not a document-storage oriented RMB module, it is a hibernate / ORM based object/relational app.
 Although this arrangement